vimalkanth265/python-calculator/README.md

 # python-calculator
-simple calculator using arithmetic operator
+simple calculator using arithmetic operator.

 First-Enter the option for the calculation.
 Enter the numbers which to be calculated.